taikun114/Mocolamma/README.md

 ### Download
 #### macOS Version
-Mocolamma can be downloaded for free from the [**releases page**](https://github.com/taikun114/Mocolamma/releases/latest), or purchased for $2.99 on the Mac App Store (App Store link is coming soon).
+Mocolamma can be downloaded for free from the [**releases page**](https://github.com/taikun114/Mocolamma/releases/latest), or purchased for $1.99 on the Mac App Store (App Store link is currently under preparation).

 #### iOS / iPadOS Version
-Mocolamma can be purchased for $0.99 on the App Store (App Store link is coming soon).
-Due to iOS / iPadOS / visionOS restrictions that prevent free installation from external sources, this pricing model is necessary.
+Mocolamma can be purchased for $1.99 on the App Store (App Store link is currently under preparation).

+> [!TIP]
+> Purchasing Mocolamma on the App Store for macOS, iOS / iPadOS, or visionOS will enable access from all platforms with a single purchase!

 > [!NOTE]
 > App Store prices may vary by country and could be automatically adjusted due to exchange rates.
-These prices are based on the Japanese yen prices of 500 yen for macOS and 120 yen for iOS / iPadOS / visionOS, but actual prices may differ depending on your region.
+These prices are based on the Japanese yen prices of 250 yen for macOS and 250 yen for iOS / iPadOS / visionOS, but actual prices may differ depending on your region.

 ### System Requirements
 Mocolamma supports **Intel-based Macs** and **Apple Silicon Macs** running **macOS Sonoma (14.0) or later**, and **iPhones and iPads** running **iOS / iPadOS 17.0 or later**, as well as **Apple Vision Pro** running **visionOS 2.0 or later** as an iPad app.